Frequently Asked Questions

 Lastly, network a lot.
 Find other writers and readers to talk about writing and books with.
 Find your mentors, cheerleaders, and tribes that'll support you and your work.
 Don't go it alone.

-about Book Coaching
+About Book Coaching

-Why should I hire You as a book coach?
+Why should I hire you as a book coach?

-aren’t book coaches and editors the same thing?
+Aren’t book coaches and editors the same?

 Nope.
 They’re different.
 The skill sets for both positions overlap because they both work with words, but where they differ is how much time they interact with the writer.